 This year, the entrepreneur class is also offering coffee beverages in the Maroon Cup, the high school’s coffee shop.
-During the week, it is operated by developmentally disabled students.
+During the week, the coffee shop is operated by developmentally disabled students.

 The entrepreneur class is partnering with Games People Play again this year to sell Viking wear through an online store.
 The online store opened Nov.
 13 to accept orders for logo gear which can be shipped to the buyer’s home or picked up at the school.

-Each year, the model store raises money to assist someone connected with the district.
+Each year, the model store raises money to assist someone connected with the school district.

 “Our charity cause this year is HHS community member Jeff Wall, who recently went through open heart surgery,” said Hillis, “and the Wall family is now left with very expensive medical bills.”